 By AMY FORLITI, STEVE KARNOWSKI and TAMMY WEBBER

-Police had responded to a 911 call that Floyd tried to use a counterfeit $20 bill to buy a pack of cigarettes at a corner store on May 25, 2020.
-His killing triggered worldwide protests and a reexamination of racism and policing.
+Officers had responded to a 911 call that Floyd, 46, tried to use a counterfeit $20 bill at a corner store.
+The videotaped killing triggered worldwide protests and a reexamination of racism and policing.

-Kueng, who is Black; Lane, who is white; and Thao, who is Hmong American, are all charged for failing to provide Floyd with medical care.
-Thao and Kueng face an additional count for failing to stop Chauvin, who is white.
+Kueng, who is Black; Lane, who is white; and Thao, who is Hmong American, all are charged with willfully depriving Floyd of his constitutional rights while acting under color of law, or government authority.
+One count against all three officers says they saw Floyd needed medical care and failed to help.
+A count against Thao and Kueng says they did not intervene to stop Chauvin.
 Both counts allege the officers’ actions resulted in Floyd’s death.

 Webber contributed from Fenton, Michigan.

 Find AP’s full coverage of the killing of George Floyd at: https://apnews.com/hub/death-of-george-floyd

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.